Excel to CSV Converter — Free Online

 Quality tips for XLS → CSV

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting XLS to CSV, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+CSV preserves only the values of a single sheet as plain text, dropping the .xls formatting, formulas, and any extra tabs, so FileChange writes one sheet's computed rows; multi-sheet legacy workbooks need to be converted one sheet at a time.

 Troubleshooting